ANA Industry Benchmark

 The ANA Programmatic Transparency Benchmark provides marketers with comprehensive, data-driven insights into programmatic media buying through a range of standardized cost and quality metrics and industry trends over time.
 Built on the reconciliation of impression log-level data (LLD) provided by the suppliers of participating marketers, the ANA Industry Benchmark is a step towards data symmetry, allowing marketers to evaluate and compare their own supply chain metrics to industry indicators and make informed decisions to get better returns on their programmatic investments.

-1. Access to ANA Industry Benchmark
+1. Access to the ANA Industry Benchmark

 The ANA Industry Benchmark findings are available to registered users of the Fiducia platform who have completed the Benchmark Registration Form and comply with the requirements to access the Benchmark.